-On June 24, 2018, the Company entered into a license agreement (the "Gossamer License Agreement") with a wholly-owned subsidiary of Gossamer Bio, Inc., GB004, Inc., (collectively, "Gossamer"), under which the Company granted Gossamer an exclusive, sublicensable license to develop and commercialize AKB-4924 and other structurally related products worldwide, with initial development expected in the indications of induction and maintenance in ulcerative colitis and Crohn's Disease (collectively "initial indications").
+On June 24, 2018, the Company entered into a license agreement (the "Gossamer License Agreement") with Gossamer, under which the Company granted Gossamer an exclusive, sublicensable license to develop and commercialize AKB-4924 and other structurally related products worldwide, with initial development expected in the indications of induction and maintenance in ulcerative colitis and Crohn's Disease (collectively "initial indications").
 Prior to the execution of the Gossamer License Agreement, AKB-4924 was a pipeline program for the Company that completed a Phase 1a clinical trial in healthy volunteers.